Clinical Data Management: Roles, Steps, and Software Tools

 • compliance with relevant regulations and requirements.

-The DMP must be ready at a trial design stage, before the first participant is enrolled.
-This will ensure that data will be collected in the correct format and properly organized.
+The DMP must be ready at the trial design stage before enrolling the first participant.
+This will ensure that data is collected in the correct format and properly organized.
 However, the plan is not something immutable: It has to be updated across the trial, capturing any changes that influence data management.

 eCRF or electronic case report form design